The giant screen on the wall of the terminal lounge displays the last television show I'll see on Earth. At least for the next two weeks.

 Beside me, Katsumi's small round face is free of any expression.
 The knuckles of her hands, clutching her helmet, gloves, and LSP, are white.
 But then, so are mine.

-We step into the Christa McAuliffe.
+We climb up the dock and step into the Christa McAuliffe.
 Inside are four pairs of acceleration couches, running the length of the cabin, leaving two narrow aisles along the walls.
 The front pilot and copilot couches have matching controls.
+Through the front windshield is the hatch to the Slingshot.
+Our science experiments, the ones that won us our spots in the SIS mission, are already loaded inside the Christa McAuliffe's cargo bay.

 "I get the left seat, just behind Captain Huan," says Brad.